vibe-project/vibe-project.github.io/projects/vibe-java-server-platform/3.0.0-Alpha1/reference/index.md

 Bridge is a module used to install your application on your desired platform.

 ### Installation
+Vibe Java Server Platform requires Java 7.
 Generally speaking, installing an application is to feed one or both of `ServerHttpExchange` and `ServerWebSocket` into the application using the bridge for the specific platform.

 #### Atmosphere 2
 The [Atmosphere 2](https://github.com/atmosphere/atmosphere/) makes the application run on most servlet containers that support the Servlet Specification 2.3.
 That being said, Servlet 3.0 containers is required here.
 With Atmosphere, you can write a traditional Java web application, a war project in Maven.